View an organization's website by selecting the respective button below.

 Walk-In Advising Locations and Hours.
 See when and where you can walk in to talk with an Education Services Advisor and save-the-date for upcoming scheduled TA, SkillBridge, Air Force Officer Qualifying Test (AFOQT), and other briefings and events: WPAFB Education Services Advisors Walk-In Locations & Hours and Briefing Events.
 Point of Contact: wpafbeducation@us.af.mil.

-Education & Training Delivery offer courses.
+Training Development offers courses.
 All classes are offered at no cost and are available to military and civilian employees.
 Class registration through https://myetms.wpafb.af.mil.
-See the course list from this Course Catalog, schedule from this link course schedule, and more at the FSDET Customer SharePoint.
+See the course list from this Course Catalog, and find its schedules and more at FSDET Customer SharePoint.
 For more information call (937) 904-4801 or contact 88fss.fsdet.training@us.af.mil.

 NOTE: Schedules could be subject to change due to low enrollments or delays.